How to Build a Summer House

 A summer house is an outdoor structure that features doors and windows and can usually be found in gardens.
 They are most commonly made with timber and sometimes appear quite similar to a shed.

 Summer houses are often used for entertaining in the garden or for relaxing.
-They also make great additional rooms such as an outdoor office, outdoor gym, or bar area.
+However, it can be used for many things such as a playroom, an outdoor office, a gym, or even a bar.

 The doors and windows on a garden summer house allow a lot of light to pour in, making them a very attractive place to chill out in – especially during sunny weather.